liphlab/liph-website/content/home/join.md

 +++

-We propose theses in the field of Statistical Physics of Complex Systems, applied (but not limited) to ecology, biology, neuroscience and machine learning.
-Our thesis students will be invited to join the lab activities such our journal clubs, research discussions, etc…
+We propose bachelor and master theses in the field of Statistical Physics of Complex Systems, applied (but not limited) to ecology, biology, neuroscience and machine learning.
+Our thesis students will be invited to join the lab activities such our journal clubs, research discussions, etc. We currently have PhD and post-doc positions open!